OrthoPhys: Physically Plausible Video Generation with Orthogonal-View Geometry Guidance: Introduction

 Recent advances in video generation have significantly expanded the capability of visual synthesis models, enabling the generation of high-fidelity and temporally coherent videos conditioned on multimodal inputs such as text and images~\cite{blattmann2023stable, zheng2024open, kong2024hunyuanvideo, yangcogvideox, wan2025wan}.
 In particular, text- and image-conditioned video generation (TI2V) has emerged as a powerful paradigm for synthesizing dynamic visual content that aligns semantic intent with visual appearance.
 As perceptual quality improves, these models are increasingly seen as a foundation for interactive content creation, simulation-based reasoning, and embodied AI in dynamic visual environments.

 Despite this progress, current video generation models still struggle to produce physically plausible and spatially consistent motion~\cite{bansal2024videophy, meng2024towards}.
-While visually convincing at the pixel level, generated videos often violate basic physical principles, exhibiting implausible accelerations, inconsistent object interactions, or motion patterns that are insensitive to intrinsic object properties such as mass or elasticity, as shown in Fig.~\ref{fig:teaser}.(a).
+While visually convincing at the pixel level, generated videos often violate basic physical principles, exhibiting implausible accelerations, inconsistent object interactions, or motion patterns that are insensitive to intrinsic object properties such as mass or elasticity, as shown in Fig.~\ref{fig:teaser}(a).
 These issues become particularly evident in background-aware synthesis, where realistic interactions between moving foreground objects and the surrounding scene are essential.

 We attribute these limitations to a mismatch between pixel-space motion modeling and physically constrained motion.
 Existing video generators typically learn dynamics as appearance transformations across frames, yet physically plausible motion and deformation are governed by geometry and material properties and should remain consistent across viewpoints.
-Explicit 3D representations and physics-based simulation~\cite{xie2024physgaussian, lin2025phys4dgen, liu2024physics3d} can produce valid trajectories, but they often rely on multi-stage pipelines that are difficult to scale and hard to integrate into end-to-end training, and they can hinder efficient feed-forward generation under flexible multimodal conditioning.
-Instead, we consider a setting that directly outputs synchronized multi-view foreground motion (e.g., four viewpoints) conditioned on physical attributes, and evaluates physical realism through both input-consistency with the specified physical properties and cross-view consistency, without explicitly outputting 3D structure or performing explicit 3D modeling.
+Explicit 3D representations and physics-based simulation~\cite{xie2024physgaussian, lin2025phys4dgen, liu2024physics3d} can produce valid trajectories, but they often rely on multi-stage pipelines that are difficult to scale and hard to integrate into end-to-end training.
+Instead, we consider a setting that directly outputs synchronized orthogonal-view foreground motion conditioned on physical attributes, and evaluates physical realism through both input-consistency with the specified physical properties and cross-view consistency, without explicitly outputting 3D structure or performing explicit 3D modeling.